Biology

 BIOL 807 Coding Community for Data Science Components of Independent Research Projects (Unit: 1)

-Prerequisites: Graduate standing; BIOL 806/CHEM 806 or equivalent (concurrent enrollment recommended); or consent of the instructor.
+Prerequisites: Graduate standing; BIOL 806/CHEM 806 or equivalent (concurrent enrollment recommended); or permission of the instructor.

 (This course is offered as CHEM 807 and BIOL 807.
 Students may not repeat the course under an alternate prefix.)